awslabs/iot-app-kit/README.md

 The IoT Application Kit mono-repo containing the following packages:

 ### @iot-app-kit/core
-`@iot-app-kit/core` is the core library which exposes the iot-app-kit framework, and is what iot-app-kit components are built upon
+`@iot-app-kit/core` is the core library which exposes the iot-app-kit framework, and is what iot-app-kit components are built upon.

 [Learn more here](https://github.com/awslabs/iot-app-kit/tree/main/docs/Core.md).